 With the exception of Very Large Projects, since Cycle 24 all General Observing data awarded either to GTOs or to GOs will be exclusive for six months beginning when the data are made available to the observer.
+Although a proposing team may waive their exclusive use period, waiving the exclusive use period is not considered during evaluation of proposals.
 For segmented "Long Duration" observations, the six month period for each target begins when 90% of the data have been made available to the observer.
 For a series of discrete observations (e.g., monitoring sequences, grids) the exclusive period is established separately for each of the observations.